William Stark (architect)

 William Stark (25 May 1770 – 9 October 1813) was an influential Scottish architect and town planner.
-He suffered from poor health and died relatively young, but his proposals for the development of Edinburgh's Eastern, or Third, New Town were faithfully carried on by his pupil William Henry Playfair, who later designed many of Edinburgh's neoclassical landmarks.
+He suffered from poor health and died relatively young, but his proposals for the development of Edinburgh's Third New Town were faithfully carried on by his pupil William Henry Playfair, who later designed many of Edinburgh's neoclassical landmarks.

-Few of Stark's buildings survive, but his interiors at the Signet Library building, finished in time for the visit to Edinburgh of George IV in 1822, remain amongst Edinburgh's finest architectural work.
+Few of Stark's buildings survive, but his interiors at the Signet Library in the Parliament House building, finished in time for the visit to Edinburgh of George IV in 1822, remain amongst Edinburgh's finest architectural works.

 Life and reputation

-William Stark was born in Dunfermline, the son of Mark Stark, a Glasgow merchant and millowner, and grandson of the Rev Robert Stark of Torryburn.
+William Stark was born in Dunfermline, Fife, the son of Mark Stark, a Glasgow merchant and mill-owner, and grandson of the Rev Robert Stark of Torryburn.
 Stark’s older sister Sarah married the Glasgow architect John Craig in 1787 and it is possible that the young Stark started his career in his office.
-In 1798 Stark visited St Petersburg, possibly in connection with the neoclassical Scottish architect Charles Cameron, who worked at the court of Catherine II of Russia.
+In 1798 Stark visited St Petersburg and Moscow in Russia, possibly in connection with the neoclassical Scottish architect Charles Cameron, who worked at the court of Catherine the Great.

 Stark’s career began in Glasgow around 1802, but he moved to Edinburgh for the sake of his health about 1807.
-He died at his home in Drumsheugh, Edinburgh, on 9 October 1813 and was buried at Greyfriars Churchyard.
+He died at his home in Drayton House on Broughton Road, Edinburgh, on 9 October 1813 and was buried at Greyfriars Kirkyard.

 Sir Walter Scott, who employed Stark at Abbotsford around 1811–13, described him as having ‘genius’ and said that "he must rise very high in his profession if the bad health from which he suffers does not keep him down".
 After his death, Scott said "more genius has died than is left behind among the collected universality of Scottish architects".
 Lord Cockburn described Stark as "the best modern architect that Scotland has produced.
 The Scots Magazine, in which his plan for the Third New Town was published in 1815, reported that "his reputation, deservedly high in Scotland, was spreading rapidly in England at the time of his death".

 Designer of lunatic asylums

 Stark had a special interest in the design and organisation of lunatic asylums, based on the medical opinion of his day.
 His Remarks on the Construction of Public Hospitals for the Cure of Mental Derangement was published in 1807.

 He designed the Glasgow Lunatic Asylum in 1810, in which patients were segregated by sex, social background and mental condition, according to his principles.
-Opened in 1814, this was of the earliest asylums to do this.
-He was also responsible for the Dundee Royal Lunatic Asylum built in 1812 and the Gloucester Lunatic Asylum.
+Opened in 1814, this was one of the earliest asylums to do this.
+He was also responsible for the Dundee Royal Lunatic Asylum built in 1812 and the Gloucester Asylum.